pixeltris/TwitchAdSolutions/README.md

 M3U8 proxies (or full proxies) are currently the most reliable way of avoiding ads (assuming you trust the third party).
 More proxy hosts would be ideal (see [#8](https://github.com/pixeltris/TwitchAdSolutions/issues/8)).

 - `Twitch Video Ad Blocker` - [chrome](https://chrome.google.com/webstore/detail/ttv-intrusive-ad-blocker/gggloiaahekkkndacnpecpgafnehmlja) / [firefox](https://addons.mozilla.org/en-GB/firefox/addon/twitch-video-ad-blocker/) *(proxied url includes your user id / a unique id used for gql requests)*
-- `proxy-m3u8` - see below (currently uses the proxy server used in `Twitch Video Ad Blocker` - author asks for donations to cover costs (see links above))
+- `proxy-m3u8` - see below (uses `Twitch Video Ad Blocker` proxy url - host asks for donations to cover costs)

 If you don't trust third parties then: